OpenNebula/docs/source/installation_and_configuration/opennebula_services/database.rst

 * ``--xpath``: XPath expression.
 Example: ``TEMPLATE[count(NIC)>1]``
 * ``--expr``: Simple expression using operators ``=``, ``!=``, ``<``, ``>``, ``<=`` or ``>=``.
 Examples: ``UNAME=oneadmin``, ``TEMPLATE/NIC/NIC_ID>0``

 If you want to change a value, add it as a third parameter.
 Use ``--delete`` argument to delete matching objects.
-In canse you want to append a new attribute use ``--append`` option.
+In case you want to append a new attribute use ``--append`` option.

 Examples: